Why McLanahan Ultra Sand Plants

 There are definite cases where a modular plant makes sense.
 In these cases, McLanahan offers a range of Modular Wash Plants that are close in design to the USPs we made 20-plus years ago but have now added a feed system, sizing screen and discharge conveyors, all provided in a compact, more complete offering.

-How long will it take to get a customised plant in place?
+How long will it take to get a customized plant in place?

 If you are prepared to spend the necessary time to research the best options, then allow one to two weeks for sampling and getting results and two weeks for evaluation and preliminary quotation.
 After this, it is typical for one to two weeks for approval drawings (general arrangement by which to decide on configuration and orientations), then 10-12 weeks for a USP and 20-22 weeks for the more sophisticated options.